Fish-MIP/Regional_MEM_Model_Templates/Mizer models/WesternPacificOcean_MIZER.md

 **Model changes or  improvements(s) made as a result of calibration**

-\[Please provide detail of any other parameters or model changes since the last round as a result of this calibration\]\
+$$Please provide detail of any other parameters or model changes since the last round as a result of this calibration$$\
 **ADDITIONAL DETAILS FOR REGIONAL MODELS ONLY:**

 **Downscaling method**

-\[Please describe further details how the LME level fishing effort was downscaled to your region, providing further information on what data, if any were used, E.g. \]
+$$Please describe further details how the LME level fishing effort was downscaled to your region, providing further information on what data, if any were used, E.g. $$

 N/A

-**The \"base\" year range of the regional model**
+**The "base" year range of the regional model**

-\[If you expressed effort relative to the effort in your base model, which year was the base year and how was this done\]
+$$If you expressed effort relative to the effort in your base model, which year was the base year and how was this done$$